How to survive party season: Christmas health hacks

 Most of us like an excuse to indulge in a few glasses of fizz or a cocktail or two, but take some precautions before embarking on your big night out.

-- Eat a healthy snack before leaving for the party.
-Good fats slow down the absorption of alcohol into the blood, so have a light bite that contains healthy unsaturated fat: a tuna sandwich, avocado on crisp-bread, rye toast with nut butter and banana.
+• Eat a healthy snack before leaving for the party.
+Good fats slow down the absorption of alcohol into the blood, so have a light bite that contains healthy unsaturated fat: a tuna sandwich, avocado on crispbread, or rye toast with nut butter and banana.

-- Drink a glass of water between each alcoholic drink.
+• Drink a glass of water between alcoholic drinks.

 2. Stay hydrated: drink to keep hangovers at bay

 An increase in your alcohol consumption may well lead to dehydration and ‘morning after headaches’.
-Drink at least 6-8 glasses of water per day, and after a long evening of revelry, take a glass of water for your bedside, to help stave off the holiday hangovers.
+Drink at least six to eight glasses of water per day, and after a long evening of revelry, place a glass of water at your bedside, to help stave off the holiday hangovers.

 3. Get a good night’s sleep

 A full work and social diary and its commensurate overindulgence can wreak havoc on your sleep.
 We all know the importance of uninterrupted core-hours sleep for our mind and bodies, but we particularly need our ‘beauty sleep’ at this time of year to look and feel good whilst out partying.
 Prioritise at least two nights per week for a quiet night in – you may even manage a sneaky afternoon catnap at the weekend.

 The lead-up to Christmas and the big day itself present boundless opportunities to treat yourself to foods you might otherwise resist.
 Many are full of refined sugar.